The Insolvency Review: Germany

 iv Starting proceedings

 Essentially, the management of a company is obliged to file for insolvency in the event of illiquidity or over-indebtedness.
-At present, because of the covid-19-crisis, the obligation to file for insolvency immediately, is suspended until 30 September 2020 owing to Corona legislation as of 27 March 2020.21 The German Ministry of Justice can extend this period until 31 March 2021.22 The criteria for over-indebtedness are not met on a pure balance sheet perspective but primarily depend on the question of whether a company is likely to be prosperous in the future.
+At present, this obligation does not apply under certain circumstances to companies that have suffered from the floods in Germany in July 2021.
+The criteria for over-indebtedness are not met on a pure balance sheet perspective but primarily depend on the question of whether a company is likely to be prosperous in the future.
 Thus, companies regularly instruct accounting firms and lawyers to examine whether they are over-indebted.

 Illiquidity occurs if a company is – at a certain point in time – unable to pay more than 90 per cent of its debt when due and this situation will not improve during the three weeks following that date.
 If illiquidity or (insolvency) over-indebtedness occurs, the management is obliged to immediately (or at least within three weeks) file for insolvency.
 If the management does not adhere to such an obligation, this is a criminal act and can lead to imprisonment for up to three years.